paulscherrerinstitute/mrfioc2/README.md

         ## The following parameters are available to set up the device.
 They can either be set as an epics environmental variable, or passed as a macro to the 'runScript' command:

         # The following macros are available to set up the mrfioc2:
         # SYS 			 is used as a prefix for all records.
         # DEVICE		 is the event generator / timing card name. (default: EVG0)
         # EVG_SLOT		 is the VME crate slot where the card is inserted. (default: 2)
         # EVG_MEMOFFSET	 is the base A24 address (default: 0x0)
         # EVG_IRQLINE 	 is the interrupt level. (default: 0x2)
         # EVG_IRQVECT 	 is the interrupt vector (default: 0x1)
         # EVG_SUBS       is the path to the substitution file that should be loaded. (default: cfg/$(DEVICE).subs=cfg/EVG0.subs)
+        #                The following macros can be used to load example substitution files already available in the mrfioc2 module:
+        #                EVG_SUBS=$(mrfioc2_DB)/evg_VME-300.subs      for EVM-VME-300 device series
+        #                EVG_SUBS=$(mrfioc2_DB)/evg_VME-300-fout.subs for EVM-VME-300 operating as a fanout
+        #                EVG_SUBS=$(mrfioc2_DB)/evg_VME-230.subs      for EVG-VME-230 device series
+        # MON-PORTS      will only take effect when using health monitoring as configured in evg_VME-300.subs and evg_VME-300-fout.subs substitution files.
+        #                This macro selects which ports (SFP 0 - SFP 8) on the device will be monitored for health status.
+Macro is used as a binary selection of ports. (default: 0x00 = do not monitor SFPs)
+        #                Examples:
+        #                  MON-PORTS = 0x00  -> do not monitor SFPs
+        #                  MON-PORTS = 0x01  -> monitor SFP 0
+        #                  MON-PORTS = 0x02  -> monitor SFP 1
+        #                  MON-PORTS = 0x03  -> monitor SFP 0 and SFP 1
+        #                  MON-PORTS = 0x04  -> monitor SFP 2
+        #                  MON-PORTS = 0x85  -> monitor SFP 0, SFP 2 and SFP 8
+        #                  MON-PORTS = 0x80  -> monitor SFP 8
+        #

-        runScript $(mrfioc2_DIR)/mrfioc2_evg-VME.cmd, "SYS=MTEST-VME-TIMINGTEST, DEVICE=EVG0, EVG_SLOT=2, EVG_MEMOFFSET=0x000000, EVG_IRQLINE=0x2"
+        runScript $(mrfioc2_DIR)/mrfioc2_evg-VME.cmd, "SYS=MTEST-VME-TIMINGTEST, DEVICE=EVG0, EVG_SLOT=2, EVG_MEMOFFSET=0x000000, EVG_IRQLINE=0x2, MON-PORTS=0x00"

 * use `swit -V` to deploy the IOC
 * run the GUI by issuing the following command: `start_EVG.sh -s MTEST-VME-TIMINGTEST`

 ## Using the application
 As with any EPICS application, build procedure produces all the necessary database files and an IOC for each architecture built.
 An example application for the `linux-x86_64` architecture is available in `iocBoot` folder.
-For more details inspect the [`evr_manual.pdf`](https://git.psi.ch/epics_drivers/mrfioc2/raw/2.7.8/documentation/evr_manual.pdf) available in the [`documentation`](https://git.psi.ch/epics_drivers/mrfioc2/tree/2.7.8/documentation) folder.
+For more details inspect the [`evr_manual.pdf`](https://git.psi.ch/epics_drivers/mrfioc2/raw/2.7.9/documentation/evr_manual.pdf) available in the [`documentation`](https://git.psi.ch/epics_drivers/mrfioc2/tree/2.7.9/documentation) folder.

 GUIs are available: